-Unfortunately, poor road conditions have kept Los Angeles car accident lawyers busy for years.
-According to TRIP, a national non-profit transportation research group, Los Angeles has some of the worst roads in the worst roads in the nation.
-During their study the organization learned that 57% of all the major roads in Los Angeles, Long Beach and Anaheim were under the state’s safety standards following San Jose and San Francisco.
-The study discovered that Los Angeles drivers, spend an average of $921 more on annual car repairs in consequence of terrible road conditions.
+Unfortunately, poor road conditions have been the cause for many of the car accidents that have kept Los Angeles car accident lawyers busy for years.
+According to TRIP, a national non-profit transportation research group, Los Angeles has some of the worst road conditions in the nation.
+During their study, the organization learned that 57 percent of all the major road conditions in Los Angeles, Long Beach, and Anaheim were under the state’s minimum safety standards.
+The study discovered that Los Angeles drivers spend an average of $921 more on annual car repairs due to terrible road conditions.
 California also has some of the highest car accident fatality rates in the U.S.

 Los Angeles City Lawsuits

-Like most lawsuits the burden is on the plaintiff to prove the negligence of the opposing party.
-A broken or damaged road does not necessarily constitute as government negligence.
+Like most lawsuits, the burden is on the plaintiff to prove the negligence of the opposing party.
+A broken or damaged road does not necessarily constitute government negligence.
 In order to strengthen your case, most courts require you to prove that the government was purposely inattentive.
 In a simple case, this could mean that the governing body knew about the poor road conditions and did nothing to fix it, or did not fix it within a reasonable amount of time.

 Common Road Conditions That Suggest Government Negligence

-With a city that spans over 500 square miles there is a lot of road to cover.
-However, that doesn’t mean that your city isn’t responsible for the proper conditions that keep its citizens safe.
-Though it is impossible to have every road perfect at all times, there are certain time restrictions that compel the city to respond accordingly.
-Listed below are a few road conditions that your city is responsible for.
+With a city that spans over 500 square miles, there is a lot of road for local governments to keep in safe conditions.
+However, it is the city’s responsibility to keep its citizens safe.
+Though it is impossible to upkeep every road to perfection at all times, there are certain time restrictions that compel the city to respond accordingly to reports and notice of upkeep that is needed.

-Construction Debris.
-This includes, an excess of fallen foliage, tossed about construction materials such as traffic cones, traffic drums, bags of sand and drills that may be left unattended.
+- Construction Debris – This includes an excess of fallen foliage, tossed about construction materials such as traffic cones, traffic drums, bags of sand, and drills that may be left unattended.

-How to File A Claim Against The City Of Los Angeles
+How to File a Claim Against the City of Los Angeles

 If you notice a dangerous pothole in your neighborhood the first thing that you should do is submit a “service request”.
-This can be done online, by the phone, or with the Los Angeles Information App, MyLA311.
+This can be done online, by phone, or with the Los Angeles Information App, MyLA311.
 However, when the damage has already occurred and your vehicle is afflicted you may consider compensation.
-This can also be done online by filing a “Claim For Damages” form
+This can also be done online by filing a “Claim For Damages” form.

-Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
-Economic damages are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.
+Economic damages are intended to compensate a plaintiff for monetary losses.
+Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 A few examples of economic losses include:

-Loss of Earning Capacity
+- Loss of Earning Capacity

-Non-Economic Damages Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out of pocket losses.
+Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

-Pain And Suffering
+- Pain and Suffering

-Loss Of Enjoyment Of Life
+- Loss of Enjoyment of Life

 Los Angeles Car Crash Lawyer